ao994/plant-pals/Deliverables/Submitted/D7/Verification_and_Validation.md

 #### INTERVIEW 1:

-Who was interviewed and who participated: _____ interviewed _____
+Who was interviewed and who participated: Andy interviewed Jordan <br>
-When: 2/2/24
+When: 4/28/24

-What initially caught your eye upon opening the website?
+What initially caught your eye upon opening the website? <br>

+- The cute earthy design caught my eye at first. <br>

 Which task did you find most difficult?
-Why?
+Why? <br>

+-   Most of it was pretty explanatory but id probably have to say putting the plant in. <br>

-Was there any feature that you didn’t notice initially?
+Was there any feature that you didn't notice initially? <br>

+-   Figuring out where to put the watering system but only because I didn't see it at the bottom. <br>

-What was the most difficult part of signing up?
+What was the most difficult part of signing up? <br>

+-   It was pretty simple and wasn't too difficult. <br>

-Did you have any difficulties making your profile or watering schedule?
+Did you have any difficulties making your profile or watering schedule? <br>

+-   I did not have any difficulties making or putting in my watering schedule. <br>

 Was there any color or design choices that stood out to you?
-In what way?
+In what way? <br>

+-   The whole website because it was very much earth tones and made you know it was a plant website. <br>

-What was the best feature?
+What was the best feature? <br>

+-   The questions so people could help you out if need be. <br>

-What was the worst feature?
+ What was the worst feature? <br>

+-   Nothing, everything was pretty simple and easy to use.

 Which buttons were difficult to find?

+-   All buttons were easy to find and weren't too difficult to find.

 #### INTERVIEW 2: